boyuan-li/BL-algorithms/README.md

 # Algorithms

-Algorithms with scikit-learn in Python
+Algorithms with scikit-learn and statsmodels in Python

 1. Statistical learning